Is there anything better than vegan green bean casserole? Creamy green bean filling topped with crispy onion straws.

 How To Make The Vegan Green Bean Casserole Creamy

 So!
-How do we make the vegan green bean casserole creamy without using canned cream of mushroom soup?
+How do we make green bean casserole vegan, but still creamy, without using canned cream of mushroom soup?

 First, I am just not a fan of using canned soup when there are easier alternatives!

 All you need is one cup of mushrooms, some flour to thicken it, and water and non-dairy milk!